syncfusion-content/maui-docs/MAUI/Scheduler/appointments.md

 ## Read only appointment

-A read-only appointment can be created with `IsReadOnly` property of the `SchedulerAppointment.` If you enable this property, user will not be able to perform edit, and delete operations.
+A read-only appointment can be created with `IsReadOnly` property of the `SchedulerAppointment.` If you enable this property, the user will be unable to perform edit and delete operations.

 {% tabs %}
 {% highlight xaml %}